faldor20/Wolf-Game/Notes.md

 ## About ai behaviour

 The Prey needs to be able to see. to achive this we can use a collider for its sight, but for amny interactions the prey will need to do somethign relating to the closest enemy or friend or member of the group.
+###Ai State Machine
+States:
+1. grazing
+2. walking
+3. running
+4. retreating back to group
+5. fleeing from wolf

+How to manage jobs:
+Jobs dont need to be rerun each time
+Coroutines or timers? one or the other. jobs can be run the same as in screeps.
+An operation is assigned then a target, then there are triggers that define reasons the job can exit or change state. triggers are checked each and every update

+THEY ARE BOIDS

+boids implimentation:
+**avoid: avoid other entities within a small radius** This means that when and entity is within the radius a vector is drawn from that entity to the boid and the boid attempts to align itslf with that angle
+**align: aling oneslef with entites within a radius** The Boid will attempt to align itslef with the average vector direction fo entites within a range.
+**approach: attempt to move close to nearby entities** The boid will attempt to move towards other

+forces obviously need weights. those weights will be determined mostly by the distance from other units

+**Effect on grouping**
+normal boids would have groups intermingle. for me that seems unrealisitice i would rather have my boids stay with their own groups unless they get seperated from the group centery by to much.

+Calculation of group center is and interesting factor, becasue

+speed can be altered by an urgency factor. each variable can have an urgency adjustment. if a wolf is near an elk it will move away. low urgency. if an elk is very close to an elk it will sprint away. high urngency. same goes for distance from herd

+could i optimize it by only having nearby groups exist? all other groups could simply be a list of elk and a grou poistion

+Could i make them into particle effects? wouldnt that be awesome

+#### unity pathfining:

+##### How to make prey move around wolf?

 ##Sight